osuprg/long-term-task-servicing/README.md

 Example: python3 results_plotting_example.py /experiment_files/input/willow_8hrs_no_sampling.yaml /experiment_files/output/willow_8hrs_no_sampling.csv

 # visualization_example.py
 High level file for visualizing sample execution.
+Produces timeline graphic with nodes and corresponding schedules/availabilities overlaid with indicator designating nodes visited during execution.
 Run with: python3 visualization_example.py <input_file> where input_file is the same as would be given to example_tests.py.
 For each planning strategy, test scenario combination included in input_file, visited nodes will be overlayed against true availabilities and schedules of associated nodes.
+If visualization is set to 1 in the input file, gif animation of execution will additionally be generated in experimental_files/output/animaations.

 Example: python3 visualization_example.py /experiment_files/input/willow_30min_no_sampling_execution_viz_example.yaml